 EECS Dept., University of California, Irvine

 Bio.
 I received my Diploma degree in Electrical and Computer Engineering from the National Technical University of Athens, Greece, in 1996.
 I received my Master's and Ph.D. degrees in Electrical Engineering from Stanford University, in 1998 and 2003 respectively.
 I joined the EECS faculty at UCI in Jan.
 2006, where I am currently an Associate Professor.
 My research interests are in the area of computer networks and include mobile and social networks, network measurement, privacy, and network coding.
 I have held positions as a postdoctoral research fellow at Sprintlabs (2003) and at Stanford University (2004-2005), member of the technical staff at Arista Networks (2005), and visiting faculty at the IT University of Copenhagen (2012-2013).
 I have also co-founded Shoelace Wireless.
-I received the NSF CAREER award in 2008 and the HSSoE Faculty Midcareer Research Award in 2014.
-I am a senior member of the IEEE, and I have served as an Associate Editor for IEEE/ACM Trans. on Networking (2013-2015) and ACM CCR (2016+).
+I received the NSF CAREER award in 2008, the HSSoE Faculty Midcareer Research Award in 2014, and the OCEC's Educator Award in 2017.
+I am a senior member of the IEEE, and I have served as an Associate Editor for IEEE/ACM Trans. on Networking (2013-2015) and ACM CCR (2016+), and as the General Co-Chair for ACM CoNEXT 2016.
 At UCI, I am affiliated with the EECS Dept., the CS dept (joint appointment), CalIT2, CPCC, and I am currently the co-Director of the Networked Systems Program.

 - Winter 2017: Design and Analysis of Algorithms (EECS215)